It was a family’s worst nightmare.

 She died immediately.

 She left behind Joe, her fiancé, and their 1-year-old son, Sam, but also some profound questions: How could this have happened?
-Was it preventable?
-And how would Genie’s life have unfolded if this tragedy had never taken place?
+Was it preventable? and how would Genie’s life have unfolded if this tragedy had never taken place?

 Some people hearing about an accident like this might say, “Ah, a drunk driver.
 Probably didn’t have insurance.
 Case over.”
 But we felt we could help Joe and Sam heal from the loss of Genie, especially if we could answer some of those questions raised by her wrongful death.